emmercm/www/src/blog/you-don-t-need-an-init-system-for-node.js-in-docker.md

 But you do need to think about how your application handles exit signals.

+## What is an init system

+This topic is deep enough to warrant its own post, but here is a short explanation:

+The Dockerfile `CMD` becomes PID 1 in the running container, and as a result it is treated differently by the kernel when it comes to process signals - if the process hasn't registered a handler for a specific signal, the kernel will ignore the signal entirely rather than falling back to a default behavior.
+This can be a problem with the `SIGTERM` signal in particular, leaving processes running in the background.

+Another reason to have an init system is to prevent orphaned child processes when the main process exits or dies, but this isn't a problem with single-threaded applications like Node.js.

 ## The misinformation

 The current (Nov 2, 2020) version of the Docker and Node.js [best practices](https://github.com/nodejs/docker-node/blob/747216238b68525f68f176959b00af5968260b9c/docs/BestPractices.md) has some misinformation: